yadayada/acd_cli/CONTRIBUTING.rst

 Code
 ----

+There are no real programming guidelines as of yet.
+Please use type hints like specified in PEP 0484 where appropriate and limit line length to 100 characters.

 It is a generally a good idea to announce that you are working on an issue by explicitly stating this on the issue tracker.